Meet the Expert: Tim Furr, Business Development Executive

 It’s state-of-the-art.
 Over the last five years, EDM has gone through a complete technological transformation and moved from a toner-based platform to a full-color, ink-jet platform.
 These operational investments provide greater flexibility and throughput and enable enhanced imaging capabilities.

 From conversations you’ve had with clients, why do they choose—and stay with—EDM?

 Again, it’s EDM’s people.
 We have established many relationships that have been maintained for the past 10, 15, sometimes 20 years.
 The people doing the work at EDM continue to deliver excellent service level performance.
 Clients appreciate and recognize that.

 Can you share something that most people wouldn’t know about you?

 I’m an avid reader and love to read anything, but specifically, history.
 I believe history repeats itself in some form or fashion.
 Our past influences our future, so what better way to understand it than to read about it?
 My mind is also packed with random trivia.

-If you enjoyed this article and want to learn more, you can download our useful eBook “Considering Outsourcing Your Printed Communications?
+If you enjoyed this article and want to learn more, download our useful eBook “Considering Outsourcing Your Printed Communications?
 10 Elements to Keep in Mind".